guynich/guynich.github.io/_posts/2025-07-07-quantizing-DeepSeek-R1-0528-Qwen3-8B.md

 ## 4. llama-run with My Quantized Model

-To get better control over inference, I switched to using llama-run from llama.cpp, built for ARM with GPU offload enabled.
+To get better control over inference, I switched to using llama-run from llama.cpp, built for ARM.
+The command `--ngl` enables layer offload which prioritizes the fast cores on the ARM SoC.

 Here's the command I used:
 ```bash